seanKenkeremath/lords-and-lads/README.md

 ### Uprising

 If there is at least one Lord and no active Uprising nail currently exists, Lads may call "Uprising" at the start of their turn before flipping the hammer.
-If they do, they place a single Uprising nail somewhere in the stump and hammer it to the same starting depth as all other nails.
-Uprising rules now apply to the duration of this turn.
+If they do, they place a single Uprising nail somewhere in the stump and hammer it to the same starting depth used for other nails.
+Uprising rules apply for the remainder of that turn.

-As long as there is an active Uprising nail and the current player is a Lad, they may call "Uprising" before flipping their hammer.
-If they do, then the turn officially counts as an Uprising and Uprising rules apply for the rest of the turn.
+As long as there is an active Uprising nail and the current player is a Lad, they may call "Uprising" before flipping the hammer.
+If they do, then the turn officially counts as an Uprising and Uprising rules apply for the remainder of the turn.

-During an Uprising, the active player must perform a double hammer flip followed by one strike on the Uprising nail without hesitation (note that they do not get two strikes like they normally would).
+During an Uprising, the active player must perform a double hammer flip followed by one strike on the Uprising nail without hesitation (note that they do not get two strikes as they normally would).
 If this strikes finishes the Uprising nail, all Lords are immediately demoted to Lads and must begin new starting nails.
 If the active player has already finished their starting nail (i.e., the House of Lords was previously full), they instantly ascend to Lord.
 The Uprising nail is now no longer active and a new one may be started by future Lads.

 A Lad may call "Uprising" and then perform a triple or even higher order flip.
 In this case they may make multiple strikes to the Uprising nail or any other valid nails.
 However, the first strike must hit the Uprising nail.
 The amount of strikes a player gets in this case is n - 1 (including the initial Uprising strike) where n is the number of flips.
 For instance, a player who still has their starting nail may call "Uprising", perform a triple flip, strike the Uprising nail, and then strike their starting nail.
 If the Uprising nail is finished on the first strike and it causes them to ascend to the rank of Lord, subsequent strikes may be made to center nails.